Working as a Registered Nurse [NOC 3012]

 Creating a List of Potential Employers

-You can use directories to produce lists of employers who work in the nursing and healthcare sector in Vancouver or the Lower Mainland.
+You can use directories to produce lists of employers in the nursing and healthcare sector in Vancouver or the Lower Mainland.
 Contact them directly to find out if they’re hiring.

 - Directory of Canadian Healthcare Personnel